antlr/intellij-plugin-v4/README.md

 ## History
 * 1.0a5:
-	* Update to use latest ANTLR 4.2 from parrt/antlr4
+	* Update to use latest ANTLR 4.2 from parrt/antlr4 (close to 4.2 final)
 	* wasn't showing grammar name. weird.
 	* Added "sort by rule type" to put parser then lexer rules in nav window
 	* Added live parse tree preview; type text into left editor pane of